Locomotives LVCI 116-119

 Locomotives LVCI 116-119 were 0-6-0 steam locomotives of the LVCI.
 They were designed for hauling passenger trains.

 History

 They were built in 1859 by Parent & Schaken, which later became Fives-Lille, for the French army, and sent to Italy for the Second Italian War of Independence.
-At the end of the conflict they had been incorporated into the stock of the LVCI, a company linked to the French arm of the Rothschild Group.
-In 1865 the locomotives passed to the Società per le strade ferrate dell'Alta Italia (SFAI), which assigned them the numbers 714-717.
-Later (probably in 1869) they were renumbered 778-781.
-In 1885, at the creation of the great national networks, the locomotives passed to the Rete Mediterranea, which numbered them 3948-3951.
-In 1905, at the time of nationalization, only 3 units arrived at the FS, which registered them as Class 397 with numbers 3971-3973.
-They were regarded as obsolete so they were soon withdrawn and scrapped.
+At the end of the conflict, they had been incorporated into the stock of the LVCI, a company linked to the French arm of the Rothschild Group.
+In 1865, the locomotives passed to the Società per le strade ferrate dell'Alta Italia (SFAI), which assigned them the numbers 714-717.
+Later (probably in 1869), they were renumbered 778-781.
+In 1885, the locomotives passed to the Rete Mediterranea at the creation of the great national networks numbered 3948-3951.
+In 1905, at the time of nationalization, only 3 units arrived at the FS, registering them as Class 397 with numbers 3971-3973.
+They were regarded as obsolete, so they were soon withdrawn and scrapped.